Wallowa Lake and the Wallowa River

 Later, around 10,000 years ago, the climate was warmer, the wall of ice and rock had melted away, and the sinuous piles of rocky debris left behind when the edge of the glacier melted back into the mountains were a basin filled with water flowing down from the mountains, forming the shimmering blue lake we know today as Wallowa Lake.

 The Wallowa River flows out of the mountains into the south end of Wallowa Lake and exits the lake at its north end, flowing through the terminal moraine and from there onward to the Columbia River and the Pacific Ocean.
-Prior to entering Wallowa Lake, the river serves as spawning grounds for chinook salmon, the land-locked variety of sockeye salmon trapped in Wallowa Lake by the dam at the north end of the lake.
+Prior to entering Wallowa Lake, the river serves as spawning grounds for kokanee, the land-locked variety of sockeye salmon trapped in Wallowa Lake by the dam at the north end of the lake.

 Wallowa Lake is nestled within glacial moraines on the east west, and north.
 These moraines are the most dramatic examples of glaciers ability to transport rocks scoured from mountains.
 As the glacier exits the mountains reduced snowfall and warmer temperatures allows the glacier ice to melt and therefore pile up the materials excavated from the ridges and alleys above.
 Between Joseph and the north end of Wallowa Lake, you drive over the terminal moraine, the furthest point the glacier reached about 17,000 years ago.
 The lateral moraines along the lake shores illustrate how deep glacial Ice filled the basin of Wallowa Lake.
 The lake bed itself was gouged out to a depth of nearly 300 feet.